amper5and/node-google-voice/readme.md

 * `callback`  (Function(error, response, body), optional):
 	* `error` (Number) - See Status Codes below.
 	* `response` (Http.ClientResponse): an instance of Node's [http.ClientResponse](http://nodejs.org/docs/v0.4.7/api/http.html#http.ClientResponse).
 This is the given response for that particular request.
 It is provided for cases where you would like to get more information about what went wrong (or right) and act on it.
 	* `body` (String): the response from Google Voice for the request.
-It is JSON data, and is typically something like `{ ok: true, data: { code: 0 } }` or `{ ok: false, error: 'Cannot complete call.' }` or `{ ok: false, data: { code: 20 } }`.
-No attempts to parse these responses is made, because string can change as Google makes changes to how Google Voice works.
-You can attempt to map the different codes to different events, but this is unreliable due to the undocumented and unofficial nature of the GV 'api'.
+See 'Google Response' below.
 #### Options parameters depending on `method`

 ##### call